BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 Development of the SpinWeightedSpheroidalHarmonics packages is supported by the European Space Agency's [Summer of Code](https://socis.esa.int/).

 Since its inception many others have contributed and made use of the Toolkit.
-See the [users and contributors](users.html) page for mode details.
+See the [users and contributors](users.html) page for more details.
 ## Citation Guideline

 If you make use of any of the Toolkit in your research please acknowledge using: